ccpgames/focusgrouplogs-frontend/README.md

 redis:latest
 ```

-Then add `--link=focusgrouplogs-redis:redis` to your run args for the frontend
+Also be sure to add `--link=focusgrouplogs-redis:redis` to your run args for
-container, and use `-e FOCUSGROUPLOGS_REDIS=1` to enable using the redis cache.

-## Log format (files backend)

-From the `FOCUSGROUPLOGS_LOGDIR` root, there are folders per focus group.
-The
-`legacy` folder has some special handling due to having inconsistent names and
-having log messages spanning multiple days.

-In each folder down from the logdir root it is expected that there is a list of
-`.txt` files following the convention: `YYYY-MM-DD.focusgroupname.txt`.

-Each entry in the log files are in the following format:

-`[YYYY-MM-DD HH:MM:SS] <irc_username> message ...`
+the frontend container.

+## Debugging

+To debug this container for local dev work, add the command
+`/venv/bin/python /app/focusgrouplogs/web.py` to your docker run command.
+This
+will run flask in debug, you can find the PIN via `docker logs focusgrouplogs`.

 ## The future